Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 - **Dress well**
     A clean appearance makes a good impression.
 You don't need a suit, just clean clothes, clean shoes, and socks without holes.[^11]
 - **Be on time**
     Arrive a little early.
+You get more time to meet the landlord.
 If you are late, message the landlord.[^28]
 - **Be pleasant**
     Be friendly and polite.
 Greet the landlord or the agent.
 Use German if you can.
 - **Don't complain**